 CDPHP has the right to change this Notice of Privacy Practices as well as CDPHP’s privacy policies and procedures as business needs and changes in federal and state law require.
-If we make a significant change to the privacy practices in this notice, we will send a new Notice of Privacy Practices to all subscribers 60 days before the change takes effect.
+If we make a significant change to the privacy practices in this notice, we will send a new Notice of Privacy Practices to all subscribers within 60 days of the change.
 Except as required by law, CDPHP will not put into practice a significant change to any part of this notice before the effective date of the new notice.

 CDPHP uses and discloses protected health information in a number of different ways in connection with your treatment, payment for your health care, and our health care operations.
 The following are the types of uses and disclosures of your protected health information that we are allowed to make without your authorization.